copious-world/com_link_manager/README.md

 ### mail

 In the following, the tool expects that a service will have launched an endpoint service for link management.
 The endpoint is an extension of the LinkManager class that comes with this module.
 The security options are off.

-On the command line, the second script parameter is "attachments".
+On the command line, the second script parameter is "***attachments***".
 This mail service will set up a global persistence link.
+With a different command line parameter, "***mail***", the mail server can set up a connection to a "***mail***" endpoint server.

 ```